Last Updated on September 3, 2022

 Bang Lang National Park

-Bang Lang National Park, located in Yala Province, is the most off-the-beaten-path park of this list.
+Bang Lang National Park, located in Yala Province in Southern Thailand, is the most off-the-beaten-path park of this list.
 You won’t see many tourists there, contrary to the rest of Thailand.
 The park is known for its lush tropical rainforest, rich fauna and flora and its spectacular sights.